MINNESOTA 2, NEW YORK 1 IN NEW YORK

 The Twins went 1-for-4 in stolen bases.
 In addition to Nettles, Oliva was caught stealing twice, in the third and the sixth.

-As I've been going through these games, it strikes me that one reason pitchers threw more innings and more complete games back then is that balls were simply put in play more frequently.
+It strikes me that one reason pitchers threw more innings and more complete games back then is that balls were simply put in play more frequently.
 Yes, there were some pitchers with high strikeout totals, but a lot of successful pitchers did not strike out that many batters.
 Kaat pitched a complete game here, but struck out just four and walked only two.
 For the season, in 242.1 innings, he struck out just 139 and walked 75 (including 15 intentional walks).
 I am making no judgment about what is better or worse, just observing that you're going to be able to face more batters if you don't throw as many pitches per at-bat.
 And if you can get those batters to make outs, well, you're probably going to throw more innings and get more complete games.

 I have absolutely no memory of Bill Burbach.
-As it turns out, he's an ex-Twin that I missed, although he did not play in the majors for Minnesota.
+As it turns out, he's an ex-Twin that I had missed, although he did not play in the majors for Minnesota.
 1969 was his rookie season.
 He was in the rotation pretty much all year and did fairly well, going 6-8, 3.65.
 He pitched 140.2 innings and gave up just 112 hits, but he walked 102 batters, leading to a WHIP of 1.52.
 He was just twenty-one years old in this season, though, and one can imagine people saying, "If he can just learn to throw strikes, he'll be a great pitcher."
 It didn't happen for him, though.
 He made four starts for the Yankees in 1970, posting a 10.26 ERA, and spent the rest of the year in AAA Syracuse.
 1971 was similar--two appearances in the majors early in the season, the rest of the year in AAA.
 It wasn't AAA Syracuse, though--the Yankees traded him to Baltimore for Jim Hardin in late May.
 The Orioles traded him to Detroit before the 1972 season, but somehow he ended up making thirty-three appearances for Tacoma in the Twins' organization that season.
 He wasn't very good, posting an ERA of 4.50 and a WHIP of 1.75.
 He improved some at throwing strikes as his career, although no one would ever have called him a control pitcher.
 As his walk rate went down, however, his hits allowed rate went up.
 One wonders if he might have thrown a magical zoomball, and if in the process of trying to control it, it became hittable.
 At any rate, he was out of baseball after the 1972 season at age twenty-five.
 His career major league numbers are 6-11, 4.48, 1.60 WHIP in 160.2 innings.

 Record: The Twins were 21-16, tied for first with Oakland in the American League West.
+They would finish 97-65, in first place, nine games ahead of Oakland.